LIPS-scheme/lips/docs/docs/scheme-intro/core.md

          (display "other")))
 ```

-The first two expressions return false, so cond will evaluate the else condition and display `"other"`.
+The first two expressions return false, so `cond` will evaluate the `else` condition and display `"other"`.

 Case is the last of basic condition expressions.
-It allow to check given expression is one of the given values.
+It allows checking given expression is one of the given values.

 ```scheme
 (let ((x 'foo))